What bumblebees look for in a nest site

 What to do if you find a bumblebee nest

 If you find a bumblebee nest, consider yourself very lucky!
 They aren't very common, and can be difficult to find.
+We have developed an essential guide to bumblebee nests and what you need to know which is available to download here.

 If the bees are living under your shed, and are coming up through holes in the floor, then this is probably because it's the easiest way in and out for them.
 If you make a different hole, from the outside of the shed, and then block up the hole they were using, then they should happily take to their new route.